StefanKarpinski/JuliaCon2025Talks/New_SAT-based_Resolver.md

 # Resolver.jl Approach

 - Avoid coupling with details of packages, versions, registries
-  - Resolver.jl doesn't know about any of these
+  - Resolver.jl doesn’t know about any of these
 - Use an actual SAT solver (PicoSAT)
-  - how does optimization work? (you'll see)
+  - how does optimization work? (you’ll see)
 - SAT solvers are very sensitive to problem size
   - significant preprocessing to minimize SAT problem size